tihmstar/cydia-repo.tihmstar.org/README.md

 #################
 NOTE: this content is a demo and is NOT available on my cydia repo
-	im using fuzzycactus files for demostration, but you won't get a working tool by cloning this repo.
+	im using some fuzzycactus files for demostration, but you won't get a working tool by cloning this repo, since the main files are missing.

 This is a cydia pre-repo demo.